 Power BI is a tool not merely for analysts or controllers.
 Due to its ease of use, it enables virtually everybody in a business to create reports, understand data or make it understandable for others with the help of visualizations.
 Thanks to the many data sources Power BI can be connected to and its numerous visuals, it enables data-based decision making in all areas of a business.
 Microsoft calls this “closing the gap between data and decision making”.

 However, first one needs to understand what Microsoft Power BI is, how it works and what one can do with it.

 What is Microsoft Power BI?

-Power BI is the name for a series of applications, services and connectors that helps organizations to visualize data from various sources.
+Power BI is the name for a series of applications, services and connectors that help organizations to visualize data from various sources.
 Even business intelligence novices can work quickly and easily with the tool.
-Subsequently they can share the results with other people in their organization or embed them elsewhere.
+Subsequently, they can share the results with other people in their organization or embed them elsewhere.